What is a closed bridging loan?

-A closed bridging loan is where the exit strategy for the loan is clear from the outset.
+A closed bridging loan means that the exit strategy for the loan is clear from the outset.
 This means the lender knows exactly how you will repay the loan at the end of the term.

 An example would be an application where you are planning to refinance with a new lender to repay the loan, and you have a full offer of finance in place.